IanKeen/IanKeen.github.io/_posts/2019-03-01-better-codable-models-through-composition.md

 ## Adding new data to the API

-Listing books and authors is working really well, now it's time to allow our users to submit new entries.
+Listing books and authors is working really well.
+Now it's time to allow our users to submit new entries.
 The only problem is our API is responsible for determining the identifiers of new data so we want to send JSON containing everything _but_ the object identifier.

 There are different ways we could tackle this: